azzadeen2/odoo-wiyh-monitoring/README.md

 To enable Odoo metrics in Prometheus, install the `prometheus_exporter` addon from the Odoo Apps Store (available for versions 13-18, by Mint System GmbH).
 Once installed, Prometheus will automatically scrape Odoo's `/metrics` endpoint.

-### Redis Exporter

-The Redis exporter is commented out in `docker-compose.yml` because Redis runs only in the `docker-compose-redis.yml` stack.
-To enable it:

-1. Uncomment the `redis-exporter` service in `docker-compose.yml`
-2. Uncomment the `redis` scrape job in `monitoring/prometheus.yml`
-3. Run: `docker compose -f docker-compose.yml -f docker-compose-redis.yml up -d`

 ## Directory Structure